didreamerssystem/SystemPride/docs/content/api/dispatch.md

 On the internet, security is important!
 Don't skip this section.
 :::

-To get dispatch events from PluralKit, you must set up a *public* HTTP endpoint.
-As such, anyone who knows the URL to the endpoint - **not only PluralKit** - can send POST requests and "pretend" to be PluralKit.
+To get dispatch events from SystemPride, you must set up a *public* HTTP endpoint.
+As such, anyone who knows the URL to the endpoint - **not only SystemPride** - can send POST requests and "pretend" to be SystemPride.

-For this reason, when you register a webhook URL, PluralKit generates a secret token, and then includes it with every event sent to you in the `signing_token` key.
+For this reason, when you register a webhook URL, SystemPride generates a secret token, and then includes it with every event sent to you in the `signing_token` key.
 If you receive an event with an invalid `signing_token`, you **must** stop processing the request and **respond with a 401 status code**.

-PluralKit will send invalid requests to your endpoint, with `PING` event type, once in a while to confirm that you are correctly validating requests.
+SystemPride will send invalid requests to your endpoint, with `PING` event type, once in a while to confirm that you are correctly validating requests.

 ## Dispatch Event Model